-In 1999 Bob took a position with Fleetguard, Inc. in Cookeville.
+In 1999 Mr. Edwards accepted a position with Fleetguard, Inc. in Cookeville.
 For many years he worked in social services for the Tennessee Department of Human Services in Knoxville, and he is also a licensed French teacher.
 In February 2000 he began teaching a course in Spanish for Leisure Services in Cookeville in the evenings.
-A few years ago, after receiving his teaching licensure, Bob taught Spanish at Powell H.S.in Knoxville.
+After receiving his teaching licensure, Mr. Edwards taught Spanish at Powell H.S.in Knoxville.
 Here is his brief biography in his own words:

 "After leaving Tennessee Tech, I moved to Knoxville for a number of years.
 I worked with the Tennessee Department of Human Services for most of that time.
 I resigned to return to TTU to become certified in teaching, after which I returned to Knoxville and taught for a couple of years in the Knox County School System.
 I was even once called upon to teach Spanish I for one semester!
 Thanks to Ms. Shettlesworth's excellent instruction, I received high marks on my evaluations, although I had had only two years of Spanish at TTU!
 Thank you Ms. Shettlesworth!!!

 "(As an aside, I was once on stand-by to London and wound up on a plane to Mexico City!
 Since I had not spoken a word of Spanish in years, I went first to a librario, or bookstore to buy a book on English for travelers.
 In Mexico, there aren't many books on Spanish for travelers!
 At first I had a hard time communicating with the lady at the front desk of my hotel.
 We discovered that we both spoke French better than we spoke each other's native tongue and did very well from then on!
 Thank God, Dr. Campana "advised" me to take Spanish!)